anit/sc-components/src/dropdown/README.md

 - `flavor`: (optional) There are two flavors. `single` and `multiple`.
 Flavors are offered for single select and multiple select functionality.
 - `footer`: (optional) Displays a footer containing "apply" button, clicking on which the `on-select` method is called.
 - `auto-select`: (optional) Turn off calling of `on-select` method when clicked on a list item.
 Default is `true`
+- `template-url`: (optional) Use custom templates for each item in the list

 ## Classes available